PZ007/STM32/IAP/STM32F401/README.md

 <li>The ST-LINK connection between the host and the target board; this requires a USB cable with the plugs <em>Standard A to Mini B</em></li>
 <li>The Keil IDE uVision version V5.10.0.2</li>
 </ul>
 The uVision project file as well as its option file are part of this directory.
-Follow the instructions here ??? http://www.keil.com/support/man/docs/uv4/uv4_fl_hexdownload.htm if you need help.
+Follow the instructions <a href="http://www.keil.com/support/man/docs/uv4/uv4_fl_hexdownload.htm" target="_blank">here</a> if you need help.

 <h3>Notes</h3>
 <ul>